In the beginning pandemic, I marveled over the unique position I had been presented with to

 they are or want to be.
 A client came to session, camera on, jokingly stating, let me put on

+my scarf, laying it next to her head.
 Another presented with camera off at first while finding

 her wig.
 Another reflected on what look should they adopt to for various situations, dating,